meta-toolkit/meta-toolkit.org/word-embeddings.md

 Steps 1 and 2 are one-time, upfront costs.
-Step 3 can be repeated as many times as you would like (to, e.g., construct embeddings of different dimensionality) once the vocabulary and co-coccurrence matrix have been extracted.
+Step 3 can be repeated as many times as you would like (to, e.g., construct embeddings of different dimensionality) once the vocabulary and co-occurrence matrix have been extracted.

 ### Vocabulary Extraction